wixplosives/engine/docs/vault/runtime.entities.environment.md

 For cross environment communication and further reading, go to [[runtime.entities.communication]]

-For example, a file-server feature which should provide Node `readDir` and `readFile` can run on two (or more) different environments: `node` or `window`, Then we will define them as follows:
+But, for example, a file-server feature which should provide Node `readDir` and `readFile` can run on two (or more) different environments: `node` or `window`, Then we will define them as follows:

 ```typescript
 /**